 You must understand that until your wayward spouse is ready to look at themselves and take the blame, they will blame you.

-You will be their target and they will have built up a huge story in their heads about why you caused them to cheat.
+I will be evident that you will be their target.
+They will have built up a huge story in their heads about why you caused them to cheat.

-But, the most important thing you can do is keep perspective and equilibrium.
-You must always stay in the mindset that you were not the cause of the problem, you did not create the problem in your spouse, and you cannot fix it.
+The most important thing you can do is keep perspective and equilibrium.
+You must always stay in the mindset that you were not the cause of the problem.
+You did not create the problem in your spouse, and you cannot fix it.

 Your wayward spouse must fix himself or herself.